Romans in sub-Saharan Africa: Characteristics

-All these expeditions were supported by legionaries and had mainly a commercial purpose.
+All of their expeditions were supported by legionaries and had mainly a commercial purpose.
 Only the one conducted by emperor Nero seemed to be a preparative for the conquest of Ethiopia or Nubia; in 62 AD, a tribune and 2 centurions explored the sources of the Nile.

 One of the main objectives of the explorations was to locate and obtain gold, using camels to transport it overland back to Roman provinces on the Mediterranean coast.

-The explorations near the coasts were supported by Roman ships and deeply related to overseas commerce.

 Main explorations

 The Romans conducted five main explorations: two in the western Sahara, two in the central Sahara, and one in the area of Lake Chad.

 Western Sahara expeditions

 In western Sahara there were two Roman expeditions, just south of the Atlas Mountains: